Truck mix Truck Tralier Truck Truck Truck JCB

 Brick lintels are structurally strong, and they are used only when the opening is small which is less than 1m and loads are lighter.
 The depth of the brick lintel varies from 10 to 20 cm depending upon the span.

 It is constructed over temporary wooden centring.
-The bricks with frogs are more suitable for the construction of lintel since the frogs can easily accept the mortar and coalesce the brick.
+The bricks with frogs are more suitable for the construction of a lintel since the frogs can easily accept the mortar and coalesce the brick.
 Which in turn increases the share resistance of the end joint.
 Such a kind of lintel is known as jogging brick lintel.

 Reinforced Brick Lintels

-Reinforced brick lintels are a type of brick lintel but reinforce with reinforcement bars.
+Reinforced brick lintels are a type of brick lintel but reinforced with reinforcement bars.
 They are provided where loads are heavy or when the span is more.
 The depth of such a lintel is kept equal to 10cm or a multiple of 10cm.
 A 15cm thick lintel is obtained by using 5cm thick tiles in conjunction with 10cm thick brick.
 Alternative bricks can be placed on the edge.

 Steel Lintels

 Steel lintels are used when the opening is large and the superimposed loads are heavy.
-It consists of rolled steel joist or channel section.
-It can be used either singly or in a combination with two or three units.
+It consists of a rolled steel joist or channel section.
+It can be used either singly or in combination with two or three units.

 When used singly, the steel joist is embedded in the concrete or cladding with stone facing so as to increase its width to match the width of the wall.
 When more than one steel is used, they are kept in position by tube separators.